-Theatre, Dance and Performance Training journal champions a wide range of training initiatives, beyond the more traditional conservatoires and training colleges.
-Keen to carry on supporting the increasing visibility of forms and methods that do not fit neatly into recognised models, TDPT approached Independent Dance to guest-edit an issue of the journal exploring independent dance training.
+Theatre, Dance and Performance Training Journal champions a wide range of training initiatives.
+Keen to carry on supporting the increasing visibility of experimental forms and methods, TDPT approached ID to guest-edit an issue of the journal exploring independent dance and movement training.

-The editorial team Heni Hale, Nikki Tomlinson, Gitta Wigro and Sara Reed invited international proposals from practitioners and academics to illuminate as broad a range of perspectives as possible, exploring how artists create, practice and develop independent training forms, and what current practitioners consider important.
+Through an international call-out, we invited proposals illuminating as broad a range of perspectives as possible, exploring how artists create, practice, and develop independent training forms, and what current practitioners consider relevant.

 The resulting issue, to be published in July 2021, includes contributions ranging from articles to one-page ‘postcards’, by the following artists and writers: ‘Funmi Adewole, Casey Avaunt, Katrina Brown, Laura Cervi, Guy Dartnell, Thomasin Gülgeç, Stefan Jovanović, Lliane Loots, Simone Kenyon, Georgia Paizi, Helen Poynor, Aswathy Rajan, Caroyn Roy, Stephanie Sachsenmaier, Niamh Dowling / Miranda Tufnell / Lucia Walker, Rebecca Weber, Simon Whitehead.